blukatdevelopment/FPS_Framework/Planning/README.md

 ## Design
 Each role should have responsibilities laid out in terms of tasks and acceptance criteria that can be marked complete or ready for review.

+This iteration should, in itself, contain a few steps.

+0. Set up camera to view these steps.
+1. Generate single flat Gridmap (Perhaps with one cube poking up to show tile boundaries.)
+2. Generate map comprised of these Gridmaps in dormant form.
+3. Render a 3x3 grid of these Gridmaps.
+4. get treadmill to watch for player leaving center gridmap
+5. treadmill should determine which gridmaps will be released/requested.

 ## Art